egumasa/engagement-annotation-project/docs/5_supplementary_tags/index.md

 - Endophoric markers are based on Hyland (2005).
 - Citations and Sources are related to Evidentials in Hyland (2005), but they are distinct given that Evidential is covered in Engagement (or ATTRIBUTE).

-## References
+## Bibliographical References

-Hyland, K. (2005).
+- Hyland, K. (2005).
 Metadiscourse: Exploring interaction in writing.
 Continuum.
+- Hyland, K., & Jiang, F. (Kevin).
+(2022).
+Metadiscourse choices in EAP: An intra-journal study of JEAP.
+Journal of English for Academic Purposes, 60, 101165. https://doi.org/10.1016/j.jeap.2022.101165
+- Hyland, K., & Tse, P. (2004).
+Metadiscourse in Academic Writing: A Reappraisal.
+Applied Linguistics, 25(2), 22.